 We target the large and growing number of creditworthy borrowers in China who we believe are of emerging prime credit quality but have limited credit history and access to traditional consumer credit from banks or other lenders.
 As we have been focused on providing credit products to young consumers across China, we have gained extensive experience and understanding into the behavior and consumption preference of such demographic of users since our inception.
-In 2017, approximately 88% of active borrowers are between 18 and 35 years of age.
-Zhima Credit Score serves as one of the many inputs for our credit assessment model.
-Borrowers with approved amounts of credit from us typically have Zhima Credit Scores of at least 620.
-Zhima Credit Scores are limited by the amount of information available to Zhima Credit and therefore may not be fully reflective of borrowers' creditworthiness.
-Based on our analysis of such borrowers' behavioral data, we may determine some of the borrowers with low Zhima Credit Scores to be creditworthy and approve credit to such borrowers.
-As one of our strategies to broaden our borrower base, we have started to engage borrowers whose Zhima Credit Scores are below 620.
+In 2018, approximately 86.7% of active borrowers are between 18 and 35 years of age.

-We have engaged a portion of our active borrowers through different channels on the Alipay consumer interface since 2016, although from December 2017 onward, we have encouraged our repeat borrowers to directly engage us through our mobile applications.
+We used to engage a portion of our active borrowers through different channels on the Alipay consumer interface since 2016, although from December 2017 onward, we have implemented measures to promote the usage of our mobile applications and diverted the majority of transaction orders to be placed on our own mobile applications instead of Alipay.
 We also seek to diversify our borrower engagement channels by collaborating with other leading Internet companies.
 In addition, we have started to promote the use of our mobile applications, and we have experienced an increase in transactions conducted through these mobile applications.

 We have experienced significant growth in the number of borrowers since inception.
-As of December 31, 2015, 2016 and 2017, approximately 1.5 million, 11.2 million and 26.2 million registered users were approved with credit, respectively.
-In 2015, 2016 and 2017, we arranged credit for approximately 1.2 million, 6.1 million and 11.7 million active borrowers, respectively.
-Out of the total active borrowers in 2015, 2016 and 2017, respectively; repeat borrowers, made up approximately 40.4%, 68.4% and 81.9% of our total active borrowers, respectively.
+As of December 31, 2016, 2017 and 2018, approximately 11.2 million, 26.2 million and 31.0 million registered users were approved with credit, respectively.
+In the end of 2016, 2017 and 2018, our outstanding borrower base was 3.6 million, 5.8 million and 5.3 million, respectively.
+In 2016, 2017 and 2018, repeat borrowers made up approximately 68.4%, 81.9% and 88.0% of our total active borrowers, respectively.
 We believe the increase in repeat borrowers reflects borrower loyalty and our credit products' ability to address borrower consumption needs.
-On average, an active borrower drew down approximately 7.9 times in 2017.
+On average, an active borrower drew down approximately 5.8 times in 2018.

-As of December 31, 2017, borrowers with outstanding credit drawdowns utilized 45.6% of their credit limits on average.
+As of December 31, 2018, borrowers with outstanding credit drawdowns utilized 46.6% of their credit limits on average.
 We believe borrowers who did not utilize the maximum amounts available for drawdowns under their respective credit limits tend to be those who utilize credit responsibly.